AdvanceParty/election-debate/readme.md

 The neural network was built with [Max Woolf's](https://minimaxir.com/) excellent [textgenrnn](https://github.com/minimaxir/textgenrnn) library.

 [Jannelle Shane's](https://aiweirdness.com/) experiments with neural networks are an ongoing course of inspiration and hilarity.

+## Requirements

+#### To build the static site

+- NPM or Yarn
+- Node 10~ (later version may also be OK but are untested)

+#### To generate new content

+- python 3.6 (3.7 will not work)
+- tensorflow for python

+The debate on the main page is built using the HTML module at `www-src/html-modules/debate.html`.
+This content has been selectively curated from a much larger pool of generated dialogue, to curate the best version of a debate.

+The package.json file includes a wrapper script for the pyrhon generator.
+Just run `npm run generate` from the project root to generate a bunch of new output.
+The new data is saved to disk in `rnn/generated/debate.html`.
+Note that each time you run the generate script, it will overwrite any previous version of this file by default.

+If you want to dig deeper into the generation process and tweak the settings, you can call the python script directly and play around with config settings.
+Type `python rnn/debate.py --help` from project root for a list of available options.

+Underneath the hood, it's all just using textgenrnn library, so if you're familiar with that you can write your own python scripts and interact directly with the models in `rnn/models/`.